5665 Director, Academic and Student Services-Athletics

 11. Contributes to the overall success of The Achievement Center for Intercollegiate Athletics by performing all other duties and responsibilities as assigned or directed.

-The Associate Director of Athletics for Academic and Student Services is supervised by the Associate Provost for Student Development and Public Affairs and the Director of Athletics and supervises professional and clerical staff, graduate assistants, and student employees serving as tutors and mentors in the Achievement Center for Intercollegiate Athletics.
+The Director Academic and Student Services - Athletics is supervised by the Associate Provost for Student Development and Public Affairs and the Director of Athletics and supervises professional and clerical staff, graduate assistants, and student employees serving as tutors and mentors in the Achievement Center for Intercollegiate Athletics.

 OFFICE OF HUMAN RESOURCES